RoadsideThoughts

 Taken from the 2019 Census Estimates, Philadelphia had an population of 1,584,439 people.
 This is an increase of 3.83% since the 2010 Census (or an increase of 4.41% since the 2000 Census).

-At the time of the 2010 Census, Philadelphia had a population of 1,526,006 people (or 100% of the total population of Philadelphia County).
+At the time of the 2010 Census, Philadelphia had a population of 1,526,006 people (which is 100% of the total population of Philadelphia County).
 This makes Philadelphia the county's most populous community.

 The population of Philadelphia represents 12.01% of the population of Pennsylvania (which has 12,702,379 people), making it the state's most populous community.